loicsikidi/tpm-ca-certificates/docs/concepts/02-threat_model.md

 - Signature validity

 This empowers users to independently validate that a bundle is trustworthy.

+> [!NOTE]
+> `tpmtb bundle verify` and `tpmtb bundle download` commands are implemented to facilitate this verification out of the box.

 ## What We Protect Against
 - **Supply chain attacks:**